-For the seventh year, bells will ring from coast to coast as a grateful nation pauses on Sunday, October 8, 2017 to honor those firefighters who died in the line of duty in 2016 and previous years.
-Fire departments and their places of worship will join the National Fallen Firefighters Foundation (NFFF) for Bells Across America for Fallen Firefighters, part of the National Fallen Firefighters Memorial Weekend in Emmitsburg, Maryland.
+Bells will ring from coast to coast as a grateful nation pauses on Sunday, October 9, 2022 to honor those firefighters who died in the line of duty in 2021 and previous years.
+Fire departments and their places of worship will join the National Fallen Firefighters Foundation (NFFF) for Bells Across America for Fallen Firefighters, part of the National Fallen Firefighters Memorial Weekend.

 The National Fallen Firefighters Foundation is asking communities, fire service organizations, and religious organizations to help us honor our fallen firefighters by participating in Bells Across America for Fallen Firefighters.
 A moment of remembrance can occur at any time leading up to and including the National Fallen Firefighters Memorial Weekend.
 Fire department representatives are encouraged to work with their clergy and community leaders to develop an appropriate tribute.

 How to organize a local Bells Across America for Fallen Firefighters remembrance

 Reach out to your place of worship, local fire department(s), or community groups that you are involved in to organize a tribute for fallen firefighters.
 You may also want to add a special tribute to an existing event such as a sporting event, performance, or other local event.

 We want to recognize your participation on our website, visit www.firehero.org/bells-signup to share your event with the NFFF.
 Your event will be listed on our website and pinned on our special Bells Across America for Fallen Firefighters map.

 Once you have planned your event, invite family, friends, and neighbors using social media, email, newsletters, and list-serves.